justinlee007/CarND-Vehicle-Detection/README.md

 ###2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
+I then used `scipy.ndimage.measurements.label` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-![alt text][image5]
-##### Here are six frames and their corresponding heatmaps:
+The `heatmap` utility from above allows for visualizing the difference between using just bounding boxes with usage of `scipy.ndimage.measurements.label` function and also thresholding:

 ![alt text][image6]
-##### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
+#####HOG sub-sampling with heatmap using `measurements.label` for bounding box

 ![alt text][image7]
-##### Here the resulting bounding boxes are drawn onto the last frame in the series:
+#####HOG sub-sampling with heatmap using `measurements.label` for bounding box with thresholding

+####Bounding box cache
+Finally, I created `VehicleDetector` class to load the SVC from disk only once during video processing.
+This class also used a deque data structure to save the 5 previous sets of image boxes.
+For each video frame, while preparing to draw new boxes, the heatmap would be summed through the set of previous bounding boxes.
+In this way, I was able to raise the threshold value to 4 and remove much more false positives.

 ##Discussion